Airheads: Plot

-The police find Kayla at the club and she arrives at the station to deliver the tape.
+The police find Kayla at a club and she arrives at the station to deliver the tape.
 However, the tape is damaged because she threw it out of the car earlier.
 Chazz and Kayla get into an argument that escalates and results in the studio console being destroyed, dashing any hopes of the tape being played on the air.

 As some of the items the band demanded from police are brought into the station, the door shuts on Rex's plastic gun, revealing it to be fake.
 Seeing this, Marcus and Carter run out with one telling the SWAT team the band's guns are fake upon being subdued.
 As the team assembles to storm the station, Beech corners the band from an air vent.
 Knowing he no longer will have a job at the station, Ian knocks down Beech's gun.
 This causes the weapon to wildly fire rounds, and the police are forced to back off.
 Ian picks up the gun, but gives it to Chazz in an act of anti-establishment rebellion.

 Jimmie Wing comes to the station and offers the band a contract, to which they reluctantly agree.
 Wing arranges a stage and sound system to be airlifted to the roof where the band will play their song for the now huge crowd outside.
 However, the band find that only the PA system is real and everything else is just props.
 Refusing to lip sync to their tape, they instead destroy their instruments in protest to the delight of the crowd and stage dive into the hands of the cheering audience that O'Malley has his men let through.

 The band later plays a gig in prison where they are incarcerated as Kayla and Suzzi dance in the background.
 The concert is shown live on MTV.
 Now their manager, Ian says on the phone to an unknown person that the band will start touring upon their release in six months, three months if they behave themselves.
 A postscript states that the Lone Rangers ultimately serve three months in prison for kidnapping, theft, and assault with hot pepper sauce.
-Their album LIVE IN PRISON goes triple platinum.
+Their album Live in Prison goes triple platinum.